 Who can be a Learning Assistant?

-Learning Assistants are typically students that have already taken a course they want to be an Learning Assistant in and did very well, (i.e., earned at least a B+ or better).
-Or, they might be students with a high degree of interest in statistics, did well on the STAT AP exam or are a statistics major.
+Learning Assistants are typically students that have already taken a course they want to be a Learning Assistant in and did very well (i.e., earned at least a B+ or better).
+Or they might be students with a high degree of interest in statistics or are majoring in statistics.
+A cumulative GPA of 3.0 is desirable.
 All of these students are eligible to apply.

 Why might you consider being a Learning Assistant?

-- Great way to get to know the STAT 200 and 250 teaching team.
+Great way to get to know the STAT 200 and 250 teaching team.

-- Great way to deepen your own understanding of statistical concepts.
+Great way to deepen and reinforce your understanding of statistical concepts.

-- Use as a first step to becoming a Guided Study Group Leader with Penn State Learning.
+Use as a first step to becoming an Undergraduate Teaching Assistant

 What does a Learning Assistant do?

-As a Learning Assistant you will take 1 credit course about being an effective Learning Assistant and also earn a second credit by spending from 5-7 hours per week facilitating active collaborative learning in and out of the formal classroom setting.
-Specifically, the roles of a Learning Assistant may include the following tasks.
+As a Learning Assistant, you will take 1 credit course (SC-220) about being an effective Learning Assistant and earn a second credit (SC-240) by facilitating active collaborative learning in and out of the formal classroom.
+Specifically, the roles of a Learning Assistant may include the following tasks:

-- Attend the lectures and labs and facilitate in the active learning activities during these class sessions.
+Attend lectures or labs and facilitate active learning activities during these sessions.

-- Attend weekly meetings with the course instructor to review:
+Attend weekly meetings with the teaching team to review:

-- Enroll in SC 220 and successfully complete the 1 credit pedagogy course SC240 designed for LAs, (taken only by first time Learning Assistants.)
+Enroll in SC 220 and successfully complete the 1 credit pedagogy course SC-220 designed for LAs, (taken only by first-time Learning Assistants.)

-- Enroll in SC 220 and successfully work with introductory statistics students 5-7 hours per week.
+Enroll in SC 240 and successfully work with introductory statistics students each week.